johnsonandjohnson/Bodiless-JS/packages/vital-meta/doc/SEO.md

 Vital Meta provides some default basic meta tags to help with the SEO of your site and its pages.

+If you desire additional meta tags, please follow the instructions to [add metadata fields to the SEO form](/Components/Meta#add-metadata-fields-to-seo-form) in the editor interface.

 For every page, you can set the following meta tags:

 - [Title](#title-tag)